cesar/LlamaBucketAPI/README.md

-LlamaBucket Server
+LlamaBucket
 =========

-A server for the LlamaBucket web application
+A server for the LlamaBucket web application.
+Part of our databases course during fall 2013

 Setup:
 ===

+In order to run this server instance, you need to install the heroku toolbelt: `https://toolbelt.heroku.com/`

 On terminal, execute the following commands: